rdonalson/Financial-Planner-Forecast-Ledger/README.md

      - Database:
        - Credit, Debit and InitialAmount merged to one table with ItemType marker into new Database, "FPFL"
        - Reconfigured the Ledger Readout procedure to use these changes
+  * Added Database Project containing all of the individual SQL Scripts that Drop and Create all of the database objects